includeos/IncludeOS/README.md

 - `stable`: this channel has all the stable packages.
 - `latest`: this channel will have the latest packages in development/test phase (including stable releases).

-> **NOTE:** We only guarantee that the **latest 10 packages** are kept in the `latest` channel.
+> **Note:** We only guarantee that the **latest 10 packages** are kept in the `latest` channel.
 All `stable` packages will be kept in the stable channel unless proven unsafe.
 One suggested workaround is to copy packages into your own repository.

 To set up our remote, we recommend following the steps listed in [Dependencies](#dependencies).